zoylendt/zoylendt.github.io/content/Coding/Zisternensensor.md

 ## My code

-Line 59 & 60: Enter your WiFi credentials
+Line 59 & 60: Enter your WiFi credentials.
 Line 63 & 64: Enter base area (in cm^2) and maximum fill level (in mm) of your cistern.
 Line 263-274:
 	- switched from `client.print()` to `client.println()`
-	- added lines 263-265 to add a proper html code (-> explain!)
+	- added lines 263-265 to return a proper html status code (-> explain!)
 	- added custom HTML tags (`<zs-h>, <zs-v>, <zs-p>`) to lines 271-273 to make web scraping the results easier

 ```ts {59,60,63,64,263-274} title="Arduino code"